nathanielxd/flutterfall/extensions/vscode/README.md

 You will need to have VSCode and Flutter installed on your system.

-## Features
+## Commands

-- Flutterfall Module: Quickly create an app feature;
+- Flutterfall New Feature: Quickly create an app feature
-- Flutterfall Initialization: Initialize a project's pubspec.yaml and main.dart;
+- Flutterfall New Module: Create a new module package
-- Flutterfall Package: Create a new module package for your models and repositories;
+- Flutterfall Initialize Project: Initialize a project's pubspec.yaml and main.dart

-## Why?
+## Documentation

-I made this so I can automate my implementation of a design pattern for Flutter.
-You can read more about Flutterfall here: https://flutterfall.ooo
+Please check out the [docs of Flutterfall](https://github.com/nathanielxd/flutterfall).